Slimming down doesn’t happen overnight, but it doesn’t have to consume your life either.

 There are easier ways to lose that annoying ecxess weight than endlessly counting calories, watching every mouthful, avoiding restaurants, or spending hours at the gym.

-Keep reading for 98simple ways to enhance your fat-loss efforts and bid your belly rolls adieu.
+Here are 9 simple ways to enhance your fat-loss efforts and bid your belly rolls adieu.

 1. Take advantage of your cup of Joe

 Let your morning coffee fuel your sweat session.
 Consuming caffeine an hour before you hit the gym diminishes how tired you feel so you can work out harder and longer, found British researchers.
 Athletes who consumed 5 milligrams (mg) of caffeine per kilogram (kg) of body weight were able to perform more reps than those who didn’t.
 They also felt less muscle pain during and after the exercise.

 Want to crush cravings?
 Intense intervals might make you eat less, reports new Australian research.
 Women who completed a sprint session consumed fewer calories during the following 38 hours than those who completed a continuous workout at moderate intensity, the researchers found.
 Intense exercise suppresses ghrelin, a hunger-stimulating hormone.

 3. Dial up your intensity

 Even if you feel like you’re killing it at the gym, it might not be enough.
 Only 5 percent of people correctly gauged how hard they worked during a high-intensity routine, while everyone else overestimated their efforts, according to recent research at the University of Toronto.
 In other words, most people think they’re going all out, but they’re really working at a moderate or even light intensity.
 High-intensity exercise calls for your heart rate to be between 77 and 83 percent of your maximum heart rate.
 That’s why you should wear a heart rate monitor during workouts.
 It let’s you know if you’re working your hardest and burning as many calories as possible.